Bertha Pappenheim: Public life

 In 1895 she was temporarily in charge of the orphanage, and one year later became its official director.
 During the following 12 years she was able to orient the educational program away from the one and only goal of subsequent marriage, to training with a view to vocational independence.

 Having witnessed Catholic and Protestant charities working to address the issue of white female slavery, Pappenheim sought to align herself with a Jewish charity with a similar mission.
 Her cousin, Louise, informed her that not only did no such organization exist, but it was an issue the Jewish population wished not to acknowledge.
 She entreated several Rabbis to address the issue of Jewish men in Turkey and Frankfurt heavily involved in the trafficking of Jewish girls and women.
 As well, she addressed the problem of Jewish men walking out on their families to relocate and remarry without having issued a divorce, thus leaving their wives "Agunot", unable to remarry under Jewish law.

 The situation forced many women to sell their children to men—often under the persuasion the girl would be hired out to a wealthy family with lifetime opportunities.
-These girls became just some of the victims of white slavery among the Jews.
 Other women knowingly sold their daughters into prostitution because they had no means of supporting their children.
-As well, Jewish girls caught in the white slavery trap but discovered by the German police had no organization which advocated for them.
+Jewish girls caught in the white slavery trap discovered by the German police had no organization which advocated for them.
 Without proper papers and no means of returning home, many turned to prostitution.